Migos46/ShellScripting_Beginners/README.md

 This command change the `user` (`u`) permissions on the file making it executable `+x`.
 And the output should be something like:
 `-rwxr--r--  ... ... elder_ring.sh`
 Where the execute permissions is added, `x` appears now in the output of the `$ ls` command.

+Also note that all the spaces are created to give more visual clarity for reading the code.